Free PDF Mardi Gras Coloring Pages

 Pagan Origins of Mardi Gras

-Most people think of Mardi Gras and the Shrove Tuesday traditions (referenced above) as being Christian in nature.
-However, it is known that hundreds of years ago, Christians ‘hijacked’ the Pagan holidays in order to gain more followers.
+Most people think of Mardi Gras and the Shrove Tuesday traditions (referenced above) as Christian in nature.
+However, hundreds of years ago, Christians ‘hijacked’ the Pagan holidays to gain more followers.

 Mardi Gras Colors

-Most Mardi Gras-themed decorations and celebrations you see have the colors of gold, green and purple.
+Most Mardi Gras-themed decorations and celebrations use the colors gold, green, and purple.
 In fact, the Mardi Gras parade at Sesame Place had all the characters adorned in traditional Mardi Gras colors.

 Why is that?